 - Landlord harassment.

-Rent Increases & Related Fees in New Mexico
+Rent Increases in New Mexico

 Housing Discrimination in New Mexico

-Discriminatory acts & penalties.
-There does not seem to be one single agency that handles discrimination in housing issues.
+Discriminatory Acts & Penalties: There does not seem to be one single agency that handles discrimination in housing issues.
 However, state-published resources have highlighted the following acts as potentially discriminatory when directed at a member or a protected group:

-- Refusing to rent or sell on a bona fide offer
+- Refusing to rent or sell on a bona fide offer.

-- Offering different terms, conditions, or privileges
+- Offering different terms, conditions, or privileges.

-- Falsely denying unit availability
+- Falsely claiming a unit is unavailable.

-- Publishing advertisements that imply a preference for one group over others
+- Publishing advertisements that imply a preference for one group over others.

-- Steering renters into certain neighborhoods
+- Steering renters into certain neighborhoods.

-- Denying certain financial services
+- Denying certain financial services.

-- Encouraging buying/selling behavior of the grounds of neighborhood “demographic change”
+- Encouraging buying/selling behavior of the grounds of neighborhood “demographic change.”

-- Failing to provide reasonable accommodations
+- Failing to provide reasonable accommodations.

 Tenants who experience discrimination in housing may file a complaint with the federal Department of Housing and Urban Development.
 If the complaint is found to be justified, the tenant may use the findings as the basis of a civil suit.